Mastering LinkedIn Audience Targeting: A Strategic Approach

 Predictive Audiences is exactly that – it uses AI to predict which users will likely convert by analyzing patterns in your data sources – contact lists, lead forms, conversions.
 It then builds you an audience to use in campaigns.
 You’ll need to upload at least 300 contacts, so that LinkedIn’s machine learning can do its thing.

 We prefer using Matched audiences, especially if you have a list of companies or contacts you want to reach.
 You can upload this data and build audiences using the exact audience you want to go after.
+Leveraging best practices for LinkedIn ads, such as refining targeting based on demographics, job experience, and member interests, can significantly enhance ad delivery and engagement.

 Implementing ABM on LinkedIn